Aunt of Georgia Shooting Suspect Says Mother Called School to Warn of Emergency

 “This is a very difficult time for students and parents and many are afraid,” the agency said.
 “You’ve likely seen reports of incidents of other students making threats today at schools around GA.
 In each of these incidents, police took charges and made arrests as we take each matter seriously.”

-Officials have said that Colt will face additional charges in connection to the shooting, which also left nine people injured.
-When in court, he did not enter a plea, and no bond was set for either him or his father.
+Officials have said that Colt will face additional charges in connection with the shooting, which also left nine people injured.
+The teen did not enter a plea in court, and no bond was set for either him or his father.

 Their attorneys declined to immediately seek bail during their court appearances.

-Gray was told by Judge Currie Mingledorff II that he could face life in prison if convicted by a jury.
+Judge Currie Mingledorff II told Colt that he could face life in prison if convicted by a jury.
 The teen was shackled as he sat next to his attorney and answered the judge’s other questions with a nod.

 Colt was charged in the killings of students Mason Schermerhorn and Christian Angulo, both 14, as well as 39-year-old Richard Aspinwall and 53-year-old Cristina Irimie.

-Last year, officials with the Jackson County Sheriff’s Office interviewed Colt and his father after the FBI’s National Threat Operations Center received several tips about posts online that included threats to carry out a school shooting, the FBI said.
+Last year, officials with the Jackson County Sheriff’s Office interviewed Colt and his father after the FBI’s National Threat Operations Center received several tips about posts online that included threats to carry out a school shooting, according to the FBI.

-The FBI said that the online posts originated in Georgia, adding that the Jackson County Sheriff’s Office located the individual who they suspected made the online threats.
+The FBI said that the online posts originated in Georgia and that the Jackson County Sheriff’s Office had located the person whom they suspected had made the online threats.

 “At that time, there was no probable cause for arrest or to take any additional law enforcement action on the local, state, or federal levels,” the FBI said in its statement on Sept.
 4.